PESTS

 Facts cont'd

-The most common species of ants in the UK are the Garden Ant, Pharoah Ant, Roger's Ant and the Ghost Ant.
+The most common species of ant in the UK, are the Garden Ant, Pharoah Ant, Roger’s Ant and the Ghost Ant.
 Females are Larger than males.
 A queen ant can live longer than any other insect.
 Ants go through four stages of development: egg, larva, pupa and adult (metamorphosis).
 Most Ants will be their nests outside of the property with the exception of a few.
 The majority are simply visiting your kitchens, bathrooms and living rooms from outside where their nest is situated and are coming inside to look for food.

 COCKROACHES